 - Now think about things you’ve done in other jobs or elsewhere (volunteer, special projects, freelance).
 Things that are NOT yet on your resume.
 Add the strongest ones that show why you would be an asset (match) to the new job.

 - Next go through your resume, editing and adding where needed to give more weight to your strongest matching items (including keywords and key phrases).
 But also mentioning something even from years back if it might help.
 (This is a good time to get rid of items that don’t help and may lead you back to things you don’t ever want to do again.)

-An example of reviving an old skill: If you used Microsoft Access in 2000, but haven’t touched it since then, and IF the job description specifically mentions it, clearly let them know you have the skill both in your resume and cover letter.
+If you used Microsoft Excel in 2010, but haven’t touched it since then, and IF the job description specifically mentions it, clearly let them know you have the skill both in your resume and cover letter.
 Just don’t lie about how good you are.